-Updated November 11: Nearly half the spots have been taken.
+Updated December 21: All the spots have been taken.

 A private tour of Boston’s Ayer Mansion with the preservation expert leading their current effort, and a wine and cheese reception.